noti-rs/noti.nvim/README.md

   opts = {},
   dependencies = {
     "nvim-treesitter/nvim-treesitter",
+    -- Optional
+    "numToStr/Comment.nvim",
   }
 }
 ```

 And then install the tree-sitter parser using `nvim-treesitter`: `:TSInstall noti`.

+> [!NOTE]
+> Recommended to update tree-sitter by `:TSUpdate noti` command when the `noti.nvim` plugin
+> updates.
+It should avoid any problems with tree-sitter parser.

 ## Contributing